pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 ```

 ### Returns
 No actionable data is returned.
-Check result.isFailure or handle via result.onFailure { exception -> }.
+Check result.isFailure or handle exceptions via result.onFailure { }.

 Last updated on Sep 3, 2025